neighbourhoodie/adonis-kafka-v6/README.md

 #### To another commands

-This package uses <a href="https://kafka.js.org/docs">KafkaJS</a>, so you can use all commands from KafkaJS.
+This package uses [KafkaJS](https://kafka.js.org/docs), so you can use all commands from KafkaJS.
 Ex:

 ```js
 import Kafka from "@neighbourhoodie/adonis-kafka/services/kafka";